tomaszsolis/WSE_stock_and_news_scrapper/README.md

 # Project Plan
 Due to multiple options, I decided to split the project in 2 parts.

-Analyze the trends for the stock price 1 week after the publication:
-1) without analyzing the news itself
+Analyze the trends for the stock price 3 days after the publication (parameter can be changed) after the publication without analyzing the news text.
-2) with analyzing the text (NLP)

 # The Data Set
 Data is scrapped from Biznesradar.pl and it consists of: